H. Radclyffe Roberts: Personal life

 Roberts married Enid Hazel Warden (1912–2006) on August 23, 1933.
 She was originally from Devonshire, England; they married in London.
 His wife sometimes accompanied him on field expeditions; while in Mexico, she collected the type specimen of Coelostemma hazelae, which the American malacologist Henry Augustus Pilsbry named after her.
 They had three children: Pauline Stella Roberts, Radclyffe Burnand Roberts, and Eleanor Page Roberts.
 His son was also an entomologist; his research focused on bees.

 Roberts was also on the board of the Children's Seashore House from 1943 to 1982 and also served as its president for ten years.
 He was also a board member for the Fairmount Park Art Association.
 He became the chairman of the publication committee for Sculpture of A City: Philadelphia's Treasures in Bronze and Gold after the initial chairman had to fulfill duties for Expo '74.

 Roberts was also on the advisory board for Swiss Pines gardens.
 For leisure he grew orchids, and competed in orchid shows.

 Death and legacy

 Roberts died on June 11, 1982, at Bryn Mawr Hospital.
 He had been planning an expedition to do additional fieldwork in Brazil before he fell ill.
-Ruth Patrick wrote his obituary for Proceedings of the Academy of Natural Sciences of Philadelphia.
+Ruth Patrick wrote his obituary for Proceedings of the Academy of Natural Sciences of Philadelphia, and Daniel Otte wrote his obituary for Metaleptea.
 Revista de la Sociedad Entomológica Argentina also published an obituary of Roberts, as did The Philadelphia Inquirer and Princeton Alumni Weekly.
 The Social Register also noted his death.

 Taxa named in honor of Roberts (cited in their original combinations) include: